 As student work samples are uploaded to the online platform, it is imperative that teachers ensure that the standards and student work samples match across the differentiated groups and between point A and point B within a collection.
 Student work samples must align to the standard (selected rubric).
 Student work samples at point A and point B for each differentiated student sample (emerging, proficient, advanced) must clearly show assessment of the same student.
-If the student work sample does not match the standard(s) or show the same student assessed at both point A and point B, the student work sample cannot be scored.
-Student work that cannot be scored will result in no growth for that pair of work samples (point A and point B).
-For example, if the student work uploaded for the proficient student's point A or point B doesn't match the standard, student work cannot be scored.
-The proficient student's point A and point B artifacts would result in no growth which is a score of level 1(see Student Growth Indicator Chart on page 8).
+If the student work sample does not match the standard(s) or show the same student assessed at both point A and point B, the student work sample will be marked "not scorable" in peer review for both point A and point B. Student work that is "not scorable" will result in no growth for that pair of work samples (point A and point B).
+For example, if the student work uploaded for the proficient student's point A or point B doesn't match the standard, student work will be marked "not scorable" in peer review.
+The proficient student's point A and point B artifacts would result in no growth which is a score of level 1 for that pair of work samples (see Student Growth Indicator Chart).